daveajlee/statsres/README.md

 ### How do I get set up? ###

+* First of all download the current version from Downloads.
+There are versions for Linux/Mac (zip) and Windows (exe or setup exe).
+Have a look around and get to know Statsres!
 * Clone the git branch and import the project in your favourite IDE.
 * The current main class is UserInterface.
 * Dependencies are managed through the pom.xml file and Apache Maven.